SaiKarthikP/NQueens/README.md

 Description
 ----
-This program solves any n-queen problem with any initial configurations.
+This program solves the n-queen problem with any initial configurations.
 The goal state is to have n queens placed on a nxn board such that no two pairs of queens are attacking.

 How to run the program